 We’ve had 294 isolated “crazy” people so far this year.
 We’re 275 days into the year.

 Now, I’m not going to talk to you about why this is the wrong argument to have because that’s not really my wheelhouse and other people have already done it better than I ever could.
 What I am going to do is talk to you about the harm these arguments are causing the people around you (yes, YOU).

 I had to hide from social media today because it was breaking my heart to see people I like and respect, people who I know like and respect me, flinging around terms like “mentally ill” and “mental illness” as though they are synonymous with “violent”, “out of control”, “dangerous”, “killer”.
 Here’s the thing: I am mentally ill.
 I have a mental illness.
 I’m willing to bet several people you know are too.
-Last week we talked a bit about how the language we use can perpetuate the stigma around mental illness and make it harder for people to ask for the help they need, well this is that times a million.
+We have talked before about how the language we use can perpetuate the stigma around mental illness and make it harder for people to ask for the help they need, well this is that times a million.

 The last time I visited my parents my mom and I talked about something I had completely forgotten: When I was 20 a doctor tried to diagnose me with depression (this was 5 years before I started being treated) and we all freaked out and left his office pissed off.
 Why?
 Because we were outraged that he would suggest there was something mentally wrong with me– I wasn’t crazy!
 See, the stigma got me too.
 People avoid the treatment they need because of what the world tells them the diagnosis means and every time you casually refer to a murderer as “crazy” or say “mental illness” like it explains horrific violence you are reinforcing that impulse.